jeevanv26/myMalloc/README.txt

 3. free function handles coalescing of adjacent free chunks
 4. initialization stage is done in malloc

-The first program in memgrind.c is done as the instructions said so.
+The first program in memgrind.c

 My second program: checks to see if coalescing works on a little bigger chunks than we did in the first program.
 Also, the free error cases were tested